dkennell/dkennell-blog/_posts/2019-08-25-communicating-intent-with-exemplary-code.markdown

 This is a very interesting error.
 It gets raised not in the event of "something going wrong with the application", but rather "something going wrong with the code we're writing."

 At this point we have made our intent crystal clear to future developers. _All_ child classes of `A` _must_ have a `foobar` method.
 Setting this rule in stone sets us up for good things in the future.
 If the implementations of `foobar` are different in all of the childclasses, but they all get called under the same circumstances, we can eventually move the call of `foobar` up into `A`.
-This could not be done if there were methods that didn't implement `foobar`.
+This could not be done if there were classes that didn't implement `foobar`.

 In general, if you have a good idea about _how_ certain parts of your codebase ought to be expanded in the future, don't be afraid to bake some of those opinions into your classes.
 Make your code exemplary!